treder/MVPA-Light/README.md

 ## Overview <a name="overview"></a>

 *Multivariate pattern analysis* (MVPA) is an umbrella term that covers many multivariate methods such classification, regression and related approaches such as Representational Similarity Analysis. `MVPA-Light` provides functions for the classification and regression of neuroimaging data.
-It is meant to address the basic issues in MVPA (such as classification across time and generalisation) in a fast and robust way while retaining a slim and readable codebase.
-For Fieldtrip users, the use of the toolbox will be familiar: The first argument to the main functions is a configuration struct `cfg` that contains all the parameters.
-The toolbox does *not* require or use Fieldtrip, but a FieldTrip integration is available (see [tutorial](http://www.fieldtriptoolbox.org/tutorial/mvpa_light/)).
+It is meant to address the basic issues in MVPA (such as classification across time and generalization) in a fast and robust way while retaining a slim and readable codebase.
+For FieldTrip users, the use of the toolbox will be familiar: The first argument to the main functions is a configuration struct `cfg` that contains all the parameters.
+The toolbox does *not* require or use FieldTrip, but a FieldTrip integration is available (see [tutorial](http://www.fieldtriptoolbox.org/tutorial/mvpa_light/)).

 Classifiers and regression models (jointly referred to as models) can be trained and tested by hand using the `train_*` and `test_*` functions.
 All classifiers and regression models are available in the [`model`](model) folder.